SalimSalimi/NodeJS-Course/README.md

 When we have an association of **Many-To-Many**, we must create an intermediate table.
 To do so, we create a new model, define an id an other fields if we want.
 After that, on defining the relations, we must use the `ModelA.belongsToMany(ModelB)` to the models for two way.
 In addition, we must specify the model that will be used for the intermediate table.
 We specify by adding the object {through: ModelIntermediate} after Model on the function.
 Example: `ModelA.belongsToMany(ModelB, object)`.

 To add a product into a cart, we can use `Cart.addProduct()` by specifying on the parameters the product object and an another object `{ through: { quantity: value }}` to specify other fields in the intermediate tables.

+To access

 ## Notes